cjerdonek/open-rcv/docs/design.md

 1. **Input file.**  An "input file" is a file that contains ballot data and related contest information.
 An input file can be in any number of formats (e.g. [BLT][blt-desc] or a jurisdiction-specific format).
-2. **Contests file.**  A "contests file" is a configuration file that specifies what contests should be tallied and how.
-A contests file is the input that is passed to OpenRCV on the command-line.
-   The format of a contests file is specific to OpenRCV, and it can be either JSON or YAML.
-A contests file contains references to one or more input files, specifies what counting method to use, what parsing method to use for the input files, and what renderer should be used for the eventual output.
+2. **Contests file.**  A "contests file" is a JSON or YAML configuration file with metadata about one or more contests.
+For example, for each contest it includes, the file contains path references to one or more input files, states the format of the input files, and specifies what counting method to use when counting the ballots.
+The format of a contests file is specific to OpenRCV.
 3. **Parser.**  A "parser" is a Python object responsible for converting one or more input files into a contest object.
 A parser does not tally a contest.
 It only converts the input into a standard